Defining A Sundog Or Parhelion And How It Occurs

 As a result, the inside edge of a sundog has a red-colored tint, while the rest of the colors blend together to reform the bright white color of the sun.
 Sometimes, though, a faint blue color forms on its outer edge, and at times the phenomenon displays the full array of rainbow colors.

-A sundog is not visible to everyone where the sun shines through Cirrus clouds.
+A sundog is not visible to everyone where the sun shines through cirrus clouds.
 It depends on your physical location in relation to the position of the sun.
-Depending on your position, the ice crystals refract the light from the sun at just the right angle to see the occurrence.
+Depending on your position, the ice crystals refract the light from the sun at just the right angle for the phenomenon to be visible.

-As mentioned in the previous section, the rings you see around the sun result from the ice crystals in cirrus clouds refracting and reflecting the light in such a way that you can see a ring appearing from your location on the planet's surface.
+As mentioned in the previous section, the rings you see around the sun result from the ice crystals in cirrus clouds refracting and reflecting the light in such a way that a ring becomes visible from your location on the planet’s surface.

-A few things need to be in place in order, though, to observe sundogs beside the sun clearly.
+A few things need to be in place in order to observe sundogs beside the sun clearly.

 - The sun needs to be close to the horizon in a mostly clear sky.

 As mentioned, a sundog is not always visible to anyone viewing the sun through a layer of cirrus clouds near the horizon.
-One has to be in the right location on the planet in relation to the sun's location, with plate-shaped ice crystals in the clouds also orientated correctly.
+One has to be in the right location on the planet in relation to the sun, with plate-shaped ice crystals in the clouds also oriented correctly.

 Facts And Characteristics Defining A Sundog